 Coordinate with table centrepieces.
 Your bouquet doesn’t need to match your table flowers exactly, but they should feel like they belong to the same colour family.
 Consistency creates a cohesive look throughout the day.

 One of the biggest advantages of dried wedding bouquets is the timeline flexibility.
 We recommend ordering six to eight weeks before your wedding — this gives you time to receive, review, and request any adjustments.
-Unlike fresh flowers, there’s no risk of ordering too early.
+Store your bouquet in its delivery box in a cool, dry place until the day.
+It will look exactly the same when you unwrap it at the venue.

 Your Bouquet, Your Way